Q.uality E.nergy D.esign

 It turned out that grid-tied solar ended up merely supplementing grid electricity, so even though utility bills decreased (as promised), clients often ended up using more electricity overall than they had before installing solar.
 This phenomenon, formally described in 1865, is called the Jevons Paradox and it taught me an important lesson.
 When one has an essentially unlimited supply of anything (like the electric grid or municipal water or even well water) one’s usage of it tends to increase; we take it for granted, we don’t appreciate or respect it as we should, there is no required balance.

 In contrast, living off-grid enforces balance โ€“ one has a finite amount of energy (or water) storage and only so many solar hours in a day (or rainfall in a year) to replenish it.
 It’s a closed cycle, subject to limits imposed by nature.
 It affects our choices, how we think, and how we live.
-What if . . . we had to live this way, as if we actually cared for the Earth as much as she cares for us?
+What if . . . we had to live this way?

-Just because your electrical panel is connected to the grid now doesn’t mean it has to stay that way.
+Just because your electrical panel is connected to the grid now doesn’t mean it has to stay that way even if you live in a city.
+Really.

 Indigenous knowledge and Western science are both powerful ways of knowing . . . by using them together we can imagine a more just and joyful relationship with the Earth. โ€“ Robin Wall Kimmerer